Signed Barcodes for Multi-Parameter Persistence via Rank Decompositions and Rank-Exact Resolutions: Discussion

 \subsection{Statistics and machine learning with signed barcodes}

 While we have been mainly discussing the interpretability of our rank decompositions via their associated signed barcodes, motivated by the exploration of multi-parameter persistence modules, we should recall that, in the one-parameter setting, barcodes are also used to extract features from data, with applications in machine learning and artificial intelligence.
 To this end, a number of vectorizations and kernels for (unsigned) barcodes have been proposed---see e.g.~\cite{adams2017persistence,bubenik2015statistical,carriere2017sliced,kusano2016persistence,10.5555/3327546.3327666,reininghaus2015stable}, the vast majority of which enjoy stability properties in terms of the bottleneck distance between barcodes.
 Here, considering the nature of the signed barcodes, and the (pseudo-)distance put on their corresponding rank decompositions in Section~\ref{sec:stability}, it is possible that a subset of these techniques adapts naturally, with similar stability guarantees following from Theorem~\ref{th:matching-distance_stability}.
-Meanwhile, the decorations that can be put on the signed barcodes, to encode generalized rank invariants, may be a valuable added piece of information in practice, which raises the question of finding the most appropriate way to include these decorations in the constructions of the vectorizations or kernels.
-It will then be interesting to compare the outcome, both in terms of performances in machine learning applications and in terms of computation time, to previous vectorizations or kernels for multi-parameter persistence modules~\cite{NEURIPS2020_fdff71fc,corbet2019kernel,vipond2020multiparameter}.
+It will then be interesting to compare the outcome, both in terms of performances in machine learning applications and in terms of computation time, to \revisedversion{existing} vectorizations or kernels for multi-parameter persistence modules~\cite{NEURIPS2020_fdff71fc,corbet2019kernel,vipond2020multiparameter}.
 The key point is that these previous techniques essentially slice the input module by arbitrarily chosen collections of lines, and aggregate the resulting fibered barcodes---either by concatenation, by integration, or through vineyards; the added value of the signed barcode is to provide insight into which lines are most relevant for the slicing, potentially allowing for faster and more accurate computations, producing both richer and smaller-sized features.

 The metric space of rank decompositions may also be in itself a relevant object of study.
 An obvious question is whether the matching distance between rank decompositions can be translated into an optimal transportation distance between signed barcodes, possibly up to some constants.
 If the answer is positive, then, similarly to the space of unsigned barcodes in one-parameter persistence, the space of signed barcodes in multi-parameter persistence will be comparable to a space of (signed) measures, and the techniques developed in the one-parameter setting for doing statistics with unsigned barcodes may be adapted to work with signed barcodes as well.
 Meanwhile, the computation of the metric between rank decompositions will be greatly facilitated by its translation into a combinatorial matching problem---currently the signed barcodes provide insight into the structure of each individual rank decomposition and its corresponding rank invariant, however it is still unknown how to exploit this knowledge to find the most relevant directions for the matching distance between rank decompositions.